Brian Hartline: Miami Dolphins

 "bittersweet" because his team lost the game.
-After that week 4 performance, Hartline led the NFL in receiving yards.
-Hartline eclipsed 1,000 receiving yards, becoming the eighth receiver in Dolphins franchise history to accomplish the milestone.
+After that Week 4 performance, Hartline led the NFL in receiving yards.
+Hartline eclipsed 1,000 receiving yards, the eighth receiver in Dolphins history to accomplish the milestone.

 During the offseason in 2013, Hartline stayed with the Dolphins, signing a 5-year, $31 million contract, with $12.5 million guaranteed.

 Hartline suffered a torn PCL in the last regular season game against the New York Jets in 2013, which forced him to end his season.
 He led the team in receptions with 76, which is also a career-high, and finished his second consecutive year with over 1,000 receiving yards.

 Cleveland Browns

 Hartline signed with the Cleveland Browns on March 9, 2015.
 On May 23, 2016, Hartline was released by the Browns.